stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/running-the-local-smart-contracts-miner.rst

 | bind          | The IP address to accept data from.
 Specifying a local address ensures that the network remains entirely local.                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 +---------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-The Local Smart Contracts Miner
+The LSC miner
 =================================

-Only the miner node needs to run to create the genesis and premine blocks.
+Only the miner node needs to be running to create the genesis and premine blocks.

-The genesis block has a timestamp and the miner will not begin mining the genesis block if the timestamp is too far in the past.
-The first thing to do before running the miner is to update the genesis block timestamp.
+The genesis block has a timestamp, and if the timestamp is too far in the past, the miner will not begin mining the genesis block.
+The first thing to do before running the miner is to update the genesis block timestamp in the source code.

-Setting the timestamp for your local smart contracts network
+Setting the timestamp for your LSC network
 -------------------------------------------------------------

-The timestamp is set in the `LocalSmartContracts <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.LocalSmartContracts.Networks/LocalSmartContractsNetwork.cs>`_ class, which inherits from `PoANetwork <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.Bitcoin.Features.PoA/PoANetwork.cs>`_ class and defines the LSC network.
-The following code excerpt from ``LocalSmartContracts()`` constructor shows the line of code where the genesis block property is set:
+The timestamp is set in the `LocalSmartContracts <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.LocalSmartContracts.Networks/LocalSmartContractsNetwork.cs>`_ class, which inherits from the  `PoANetwork <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.Bitcoin.Features.PoA/PoANetwork.cs>`_ class and defines the LSC network.
+The following code excerpt from the ``LocalSmartContracts()`` constructor shows the line of code where the genesis block property is set:

 ::